Carl Sandburg and the Chicago Race Riots 1919

 Views in the Chicago Stock Yards and Packing Houses, Chicago History Museum, Chicago.
 ICHi-034356.

-After WWI, thousands of European immigrants and African-Americans moved to Chicago.
-They crowded into existing housing—no new structures were built.
-Disease was rampant.
+After World War I, thousands of European immigrants and African Americans moved to Chicago.
+They crowded into existing housing, and disease was rampant.
 Newcomers competed for the same jobs.
-Sandburg was the only white reporter to delve into these social issues.
+Sandburg was the only White reporter to delve into these social issues.
 Sandburg’s first article ran on July 14—two weeks before the riots began:

 "In any American city where the racial situation is critical at this moment, the radical and active factors probably are (1) housing, (2) politics and war psychology, and (3) organization of labor."